-10.2.1 Configuring Cobbler with /etc/cobbler/settings
+Configuring Cobbler with /etc/cobbler/settings 10.2.1

-Cobbler configuration is mainly done in the /etc/cobbler/settings file.
-With the default settings unchanged, Cobbler runs as intended.
-All configurable settings are explained in detail in the /etc/cobbler/settings file with regard to how they affect functionality of Cobbler and whether it is recommended for users to adjust values to their environment.
+Cobbler configuration is primarily managed using the /etc/cobbler/settings file.
+Cobbler will run with the default settings unchanged.
+All configurable settings are explained in detail in the /etc/cobbler/settings file, including information on each setting, and recommendations.